-A new series of articles we’re calling “Point-Counterpoint” will focus on one real estate investing issue at a time from two different investors’ perspectives.
+“Point-Counterpoint” focuses on one real estate investing issue at a time from two different investors’ perspectives.
 The first topic we’re addressing is debt.
 Is it good or is it bad?

 In this post, Engelo Rumora argues why it’s bad.
 Weigh-in with your opinion below the article in the comment section, and be sure to read the entirely opposite stance in Andrew Syrios’ counterpoint article.

 Contrary to Andrew Syrios, I’m here to talk about why all debt is bad.

 Before I get started, I want to tell you I’m not looking to garner any friends.
 I don’t want your friendship, I don’t need your friendship, and I know I’m going to catch a lot of criticism for this blog.

 But, hey, whatever.
 Comment below, and I’ll respond to you as soon as possible!